SarthakRay26/SBFoods-SmartInternz/readme.md

 ## Acknowledgments 🎉

-- Hat tip to anyone whose code was used
+-  Hat tip to anyone whose code was used.
-- Inspiration
+-  Inspiration.
-- etc
+-  etc.

 Thank you for checking out our project!
 We hope you find it useful and look forward to your contributions and feedback. 🌟